-Interfacing and stabilisers – the heart of the bag
+Interfacing and stabilizers – the heart of the bag

-Without the right foundations by way of interfacing and stabilisers, your high end purse you spent all week sewing, well, let’s say it could literally be a flop.
+Without the right foundations by way of interfacing and stabilizers, your high-end purse you spent all week sewing, well, let’s say it could literally be a flop.
 So what’s inside and invisible makes all the difference to your end result.
 Here are some of the common interfacings you might want to use, as well as the direct links to some of the online suppliers so you can quickly click through and check prices and see who has the best offers this week.